Hodges Gardens State Park: Things to see

-Many plants and flowers are grown in tropical greenhouses on the property and some flowers like tulips, hyacinths, & daffodils were imported to add variety for visitors.
+Many plants and flowers were grown in tropical greenhouses on the property and some flowers like tulips, hyacinths, & daffodils were imported to add variety for visitors.
 Flowers were planted on one level above another.
 Views of water lilies, Neoregelia, Holly Berries.
 In December 2007 a reported 600 Rose bushes were planted.
-Easter Sunrise Services, Shakespearean Plays, concerts, Fourth of July Fireworks and more are planned.
+Easter Sunrise Services, Shakespearean Plays, concerts, Fourth of July Fireworks and more were planned.